Know in one minute about Ginger benefits

-Main components of ginger which exhibits antioxidant activity are gingerols, shogoals and zingerone.
+The main components of ginger that exhibit antioxidant activity are gingerols, shogoals, and zingerone.
 Zingerone is the most potent antioxidant active compound it protects the DNA and intestine from oxidative damage (7 and 8).

-Recent studies on mouse found that compounds that are gingerol, zingerone and shogoal showed anti-cancerous activity against different types of malignancies including carcinomas of prostrate liver colon and oral cavity (2).
+Recent studies on mouse found that compounds that are gingerol, zingerone, and shogoal showed anti-cancerous activity against different types of malignancies including carcinomas of the prostrate liver colon and oral cavity (2).

 Studies on Type I diabetic rats showed that treatment with ginger extract causes decreases serum cholesterol and blood pressure (10).

 Antibiotic use against various microbesise the most effective way to prevent many diseases.
-But with the increase of antibiotics, the resistance of all microbes also increase and again it causes more dreadful diseases.
+But with the increase of antibiotics, the resistance of all microbes also increases, and again it causes more dreadful diseases.
 The only safe way to prevent is the use of herbal extracts.
-Ginger and its constituent’s gingerol are effective against many harmful microorganisms like E coli, Salmonella typhi and Bacillus subtilis (14).
+Ginger and its constituent’s gingerol are effective against many harmful microorganisms like E coli, Salmonella typhi, and Bacillus subtilis (14).

-Studies in albino rats showed that ginger extract associated with the potential antidepressant activity (15).
+Studies in albino rats showed that ginger extract associated with potential antidepressant activity (15).

 Ginger and its constituents are anti-ulcerative in its nature mainly acts by increasing mucin secretion (2).

-Ginger, therefore, increase immunity.
-Stimulate respiratory, digestive and nervous system.
-Helps in revitalize the body by boosting circulatory system.
+Therefore it increases immunity.
+Stimulate the respiratory, digestive, and nervous systems.
+Helps in revitalizing the body by boosting the circulatory system.

 Medicinal Properties of Ginger

-- Digestion – for improving digestion take around half or one-fourth teaspoon of dried ginger should be taken with salt before the meal
+- Digestion – For improving digestion take around half or one-fourth teaspoon of dried ginger with salt before the meal

-- Headache – Ginger mixed with oil can be applied on the forehead to relief from a cold and cold-related headache.
+- Headache – Ginger mixed with oil can be applied on the forehead to relieve from a cold and cold-related headache.

 - Menstrual Cramps – Ginger tea is helpful for relief from cold and menstrual cramps.
-Ginger tea is prepared mainly by simmering fresh or dry ginger in water with black pepper and basils leaves.
+It is prepared mainly by simmering fresh or dry ginger in water with black pepper and basil leaves.

 Ginger heats up the body therefore, it should be taken in a small amount during the summer season.
-Excess intake of ginger can cause a bleeding menstrual problem and bleeding ulcers.
+Excess intake can cause bleeding menstrual problems and bleeding ulcers.